artermi/artermi.github.io/Analysis.md

----
-layout: default
----

 Analysis
 ===

 This is my note of mathematical analysis.
 The content is mainly from these book: “Mathematical Analysis by Apostol”, “Elementary Classical Analysis by Marsden”, “Real Mathematical Analysis by Pugh”.

 Instead of covering all the topics in this note, I merely covered some important topics I have learned.
-If I wrote anything wrong, please send me an Email (Colin.Cleveland.Formal [at] gmail [dot] com).
+If I wrote anything wrong, please send me an email.

 Thank you.
-Colin Cleveland

 ## What is included: